 Individuals who meet the medical qualifications for cannabis use should seek the advice of a licensed practitioner.
 In New York, patients are required to have a medical use card to purchase, possess, or consume cannabis legally.

 To get the required card, the licensed provider will review a patient’s medical records validating the qualifying condition.
 To aid patients and make this process smoother, many practitioners utilize telemedicine that allows them to see patients from the comfort of their homes.
-This virtual visit does require that patient have their primary care doctor send the medical records and any supporting documentation to the medical marijuana provider.
+This virtual visit does require that patients have their primary care doctor send the medical records and any supporting documentation to the medical marijuana provider.

 Once the records have been reviewed and the practitioner has completed a consult either in person or virtually, they will make a recommendation and submit all required information into the state’s website dedicated to the medical marijuana program.
 A temporary card will be issued to the patient, but a permanent one will be mailed to the patient’s address.
 This medical marijuana card is required to purchase any products from one of the state’s licensed dispensaries.
 Additionally, patients should always carry their cards with them so that if they are stopped by law enforcement for some reason, they have proof that they are following the law.